 Rest.
 Enough rest makes the body much more yang.
 This is about 8 to 10 hours nightly and perhaps a short nap during the day.
 Not enough rest, or too much laying in bed all day, for example, tend to make the body more yin.
 Too much rest is not a problem today.
 Not getting enough rest is almost a universal problem.

 Bedtime is important.
-Going to bed earlier – by 9 PM or earlier – makes a person quite a bit more yang. going to bed later – after 9 or 10 PM – makes a person more yin.
+Going to bed earlier – by 9 PM or earlier – makes a person quite a bit more yang.
+Going to bed later – after 11 PM – makes a person more yin.
 This is quite an important factor in some cases.
 Napping is very good to make one more yang as well.
 The nap need not be a long one.
-Fifteen minutes or more is fine.
+Fifteen minutes or so is fine.

 Muscle tension is also very yangizing, at least for a time.
 Muscle tension is a compressive force, so it tends to make one more yang.
 To tense up the body is a common yang or confrontive response to stress.

 Of course, if the muscle tension continues too long, or squeezes off the blood or nerve supply to an area of the body such as the neck or back, then it eventually becomes a yin force as it destroys the body.

 Exercise.
-Exercise, which tenses the muscles, as explained above, makes the body more yang.
-Deep breathing also makes the body more yang, adding oxygen to the body.
+A little exercise, which tenses the muscles and causes deeper breathing, makes the body a little more yang.
 However, too much exercise, especially vigorous exercise, wears out the joints, depletes nutrients too much, weakens the adrenals, and makes one more yin, over time.

 The correct amount of activity and exercise is helpful to make the body a little more yang.
 Not much is needed, however, for most people, such as a half-hour walk or gentle workouts with a treadmill or weights several times a week.
 No exercise makes the body a little more yin.
 Exercise is not as important a factor in making a body yin or yang compared to diet and rest.